-The most common defect is spalling.
+The most common surface defect is spalling.
 Spalling is simply the peeling or loss of the top finished layer of the concrete.
 It usually happens because the upper surface of the concrete froze before enough crystals grew to give this layer strength of at least 500 psi.

 Popouts are another common surface defect.
 A popout is created when a piece of aggregate (rock) in the upper surface of the concrete explodes as a result of freezing.
 Some pieces of aggregate have a tendency to absorb water.
-This water freezes, expands and eventually causes a tiny explosion.
-Gravel companies go to great lengths to try to remove this type of rock from the gravel – but they don’t always catch every piece.
+This water freezes, expands, and eventually causes a tiny explosion.
+Gravel companies go to great lengths to try to remove this type of rock from the gravel mix – but they don’t always catch every piece.